Removing PFAS from products expected to slash their impact on the environment and human health

 But the same properties that allowed PFAS to excel in those applications also keep PFAS from breaking down in the environment, thus the “forever chemical” nickname.
 Decades after products containing PFAS are disposed of, the PFAS contamination that they created can still be found in the air, water, and soil.

+There is a risk of human exposure and environmental pollution whenever PFAS contamination occurs.
 Long-term exposure to PFAS in even small amounts can affect human health.
-Exposure to some PFAS are associated with an elevated risk of negative health outcomes, including impaired immune systems, liver problems, lower birthweight, and certain cancers.
+Some PFAS are associated with an elevated risk of negative health outcomes, including impaired immune systems, liver problems, lower birthweight, and certain cancers.

 Cleaning up PFAS is no simple matter.
-It’s costly and takes time, and as a result, Minnesota’s PFAS Blueprint prioritizes prevention of PFAS pollution.
+PFAS cleanup is costly and takes time, and as a result, Minnesota’s PFAS Blueprint prioritizes prevention of PFAS pollution.
 Phasing PFAS out of products and out of the manufacturing processes that create those products helps meet that priority and reduces the risk of human exposure to PFAS for generations to come.

 It’s not an impossible task, either.
-The aforementioned restriction on PFAS in food packaging has been in place for months, and the ski equipment industry has already switched to waxes made without PFAS.
+The aforementioned restriction on PFAS in food packaging has been in place since 2024, and the ski equipment industry has already switched to waxes made without PFAS.

 What products still contain PFAS?

 Just from looking at most products, it’s difficult to tell whether they contain PFAS, which is why the law puts the responsibility on manufacturers and retailers, not consumers.
-Some manufacturers have begun to advertise their products as “made without PFAS” or committed to removing PFAS from their manufacturing processes, but Minnesota’s laws do not require manufacturers to label their products in any way.
+Some manufacturers have begun to advertise their products as “made without PFAS” or committed to removing PFAS from their manufacturing processes.

 Several organizations offer third-party verification of products claiming to be made without PFAS.
 Minnesota’s laws don’t require these certifications, but they can be a good resource for consumers and retailers who are trying buy or sell safer products.